KuhleJames/Financial-Expense-Analysis-Budget-Forecasting/README.md

 ## Key Insights
 ### Trends Identified
 - Budget Management Varies by Department:
 Some departments consistently overspent or underspent.
-For instance, [insert example: “Marketing showed a consistent overspend trend in Q2 and Q3”], while others remained on target.
+For instance, IT showed a consistent overspend trend from Q1 to Q4, while others remained on target.
 - High Budget Utilization Rates:
 Overall budget utilization remained above 90%, indicating strong alignment with allocated budgets, but also signaling minimal flexibility for unforeseen expenses.
 - Cost Type Distribution is Uneven: